Best Restaurants in DallasOur favorites include some of this destination's best restaurants—from fine dining to simple fare.

 Frequented by local industrialists and visiting celebs (Gwyneth Paltrow, Julio Iglesias and Kurt Russell are among the A-listers who've been spotted here), Al Biernat's celebrates the good life according to “Mr. B.” With the manicured estates of some of Texas' wealthiest residents nearby, the gracious owner of this swank chophouse caters to affluent carnivores, cramming the menu with such meaty indulgences as a 24-ounce “cowboy cut” rib eye.
 Likewise, a wine list encompassing more than 650 selections brings smiles to chardonnay and merlot connoisseurs' lips even before the sommelier starts uncorking bottles.

-Also at Snider Plaza is family-owned Kuby's Sausage House, which serves up Old World charm along with traditional German classics like schnitzel and homemade wurst.
+At Snider Plaza is family-owned Kuby's Sausage House, which serves up Old World charm along with traditional German classics like schnitzel and homemade wurst.
 You'll also savor forkfuls of hot potato salad and kraut while admiring the assortment of beer steins lining the walls.
 The quaint dining room is inside a small grocery, so after your feast, you can stock up on specialty items, gourmet cheeses and Kuby's delectable sausages.

 Part of a Tex-Mex empire founded here in the early 1900s, El Fenix Mexican Restaurant doles out generous portions of tamales, tacos and enchiladas to loyal patrons.
 With the colorful downtown original (1601 McKinney Ave.) often crowded with both locals and tourists, you'll find the W. Northwest Highway (SR 12) location slightly less congested and very convenient to NorthPark Center, one of Dallas' must-browse shopping malls.